How to find the right supplier or manufacturer in China

 Airwallex makes working with your supplier easy

-An Airwallex Global Account streamlines how you interact with your manufacturer in China.
+An Airwallex Foreign Currency Account streamlines how you interact with your manufacturer in China.

 By setting up a CNY Global Account, you’re effectively creating a bank account from which you can receive and hold funds in Chinese Yuan.
 You can send money to China directly, in CNY, without the need to pay any inflated conversion fees.
 Your suppliers can be paid directly in CNY at our interbank FX rate.